JonathanBennett/AkamaiOPEN-edgegrid-node/README.md

 max-body = 131072
 ```

-#### Manual Authentication
+### Manual authentication

-In addition supplying credentials via an .edgerc file as above, you may also authenticate manually by hard-coding your credential values and passing them to the EdgeGrid client:
+You can also authenticate manually by hard coding your credential values and passing them to the EdgeGrid client:

 ```javascript
 var clientToken = "akab-client-token-xxx-xxxxxxxxxxxxxxxx",